Monzo vs Starling: Which Is Better in 2026?

 Security and Deposit ProtectionTie

-Both Monzo and Starling hold full UK banking licences, meaning your money sits in a proper bank account protected by the Financial Services Compensation Scheme (FSCS) up to £85,000.
+Both Monzo and Starling hold full UK banking licences, meaning your money sits in a proper bank account protected by the Financial Services Compensation Scheme (FSCS) up to £120,000.
 Neither relies on the safeguarding model used by e-money firms.
 Both offer biometric login, real-time card controls, and instant freeze options in the app.
 From a regulatory standpoint, these two accounts are as safe as any high-street bank, and neither has a meaningful edge over the other on security.

 App and Customer ServiceTie

 Both apps are polished, fast, and regularly updated.
 Monzo typically scores slightly higher in app store rankings and is praised for its in-app chat support, though waits can stretch during busy periods.
-Starling has earned strong marks from Which? and consumer surveys for its customer service responsiveness, including phone support, which Monzo does not offer on the free plan.
+Starling has earned strong marks from Which? and consumer surveys for its customer service responsiveness, including phone support, which Monzo does not offer on its free plan.
 If you ever need to speak to someone by voice, Starling has the clearer path.
 For app design and feature depth, Monzo holds a narrow advantage.

 Overall ValueStarling Current Account